wso2/product-app-manager/modules/distribution/resources/migrations/migration-1.0.0_to_1.1.0/README.txt

 		<CreateSubscriberRole>true</CreateSubscriberRole>
 	    </SelfSignUp>

+ 5. To re-index the artifacts in the registry, rename the lastAccessTimeLocation in the <APPM_1.0.0>/repository/conf/registry.xml file.

+    Eg: Change /_system/local/repository/components/org.wso2.carbon.registry/indexing/lastaccesstime
+    to /_system/local/repository/components/org.wso2.carbon.registry/indexing/lastaccesstime_1

-5. Replace the <APPM_1.1.0>/repository/conf folder with the above backed up and modified conf folder of APPM 1.0.0.
+ 6. Replace the <APPM_1.1.0>/repository/conf folder with the above backed up and modified conf folder of APPM 1.0.0.

 Data Migration 1.0.0 to 1.1.0